-Turn air screw "A" until the end is flush with the end of the ratchet spring bearing against it.
-This is the normal mixture adjustment and the final setting should be within turn of this point.
+Adjust set screw "D" for faster or slower idling speed.
+The correct idling speed is seven miles per hour.
+Adjust air screw "A" to change mixture for smoother idling.
+Turn air screw until the end is flush with the end of the ratchet spring bearing against it.
+This is the normal adjustment and the final setting should not be more than 1/2 turn either way from this point.
 Warm engine to proper operating temperature.
 Turn air screw counterclockwise until the engine hesitates, then clockwise one notch at a time until the engine runs smoothly.
 The heat supplied to the carburetor from the exhaust is automatically controlled by a thermostat and requires no adjustment.
-The air cleaner unit should be cleaned every 2500 miles, except under extremely dusty operating conditions when the cleaning should be more frequent.
-The unit can be lifted off the carburetor silencer after removing the thumbscrews "D." Wash in gasoline and then soak with motor oil.
+The air cleaner unit should be cleaned every 2500 miles, except under extremely dusty operating conditions when the cleaning should he more frequent.
+Remove the cleaner and wash in gasoline and then soak filter element only with motor oil.
 Drain off excess oil and replace.
+Vacuum Tank

-Vacuum Tank The glass sediment chamber at the bottom of the vacuum tank should be removed and cleaned whenever its contents show an accumulation of water or dirt.
+The glass sediment chamber at the bottom of the vacuum tank should be removed and cleaned whenever its contents show an accumulation of water or dirt.
 The water, due to the fact that it is heavier than gasoline, settles to the bottom of the glass and is easily distinguished.
-The flow of gasoline is automatically shut off as soon as the glass is removed, so that it is only necessary to hold the glass "A" in one hand, loosen the thumbscrew and swing the bracket "C" to one side to empty the glass.
+The flow of gasoline is automatically shut off as soon as the glass is removed, so that it is only necessary to hold the glass "A" in one hand, loosen the thumbscrew "B," and swing the bracket "C" to one side to empty the glass.
 The removal of the sediment chamber also acts as a cut-off so that the carburetor feed line can be removed without loss of gasoline from the vacuum tank.
-Clutch Pedal Adjustment
+Clutch Pedal

-A clearance of 3/4" must be maintained between the clutch pedal shank and the toe board, as shown in the illustration at "A." This adjustment should be made accurately as too much clearance will reduce the pedal movement and may prevent complete clutch disengagement, causing hard shifting.
+A clearance of 3/4" must be maintained between the clutch pedal shank and the toe board, as shown in the illustration at "A." This adjustment should be made accurately, as too much clearance will reduce the pedal movement and may prevent complete clutch disengagement, causing hard shifting.
 Too little clearance may, after slight wear of the clutch disc facing, permit the clutch pedal to rest against the toe board and hold the clutch in partial disengagement.
 This will cause slippage and rapid wear.
-To adjust, remove the clevis pin "B." and loosen the lock nut "C." Turn the yoke on the link to obtain proper length.
+To adjust, remove the clevis pin "B" and loosen the lock nut "C." Turn the yoke on the link to obtain proper length.
 Lengthening the link increases the clearance between the clutch pedal shank and the toe board, while shortening the link reduces it.